-Once the IRS and the taxpayer reach agreement, the drafting of the final APA generally takes little time because the APA Program has developed standard language that is incorporated into every APA.
-The current, recently revised version of this language is found in Attachment A. APAs are reviewed by the Branch Chief and the APA Director.
-In addition, the team leader prepares a summary memorandum for the Associate Chief Counsel (International) (ACC(I)).
+Once the IRS and the taxpayer reach agreement, the final APA is drafted.
+The APA Program has developed standard language that is incorporated into every APA.
+The current version of this language is found in Attachment A. APAs are reviewed by the APA Branch Chief and the APA Director.
+In addition, the team leader prepares a summary memorandum for approval by the Associate Chief Counsel (International) (ACC(I)).
 On March 1, 2001, the ACC(I) delegated to the APA Director the authority to execute APAs on behalf of the IRS.
 See Chief Counsel Notice CC-2001-016.
 The APA is executed for the taxpayer by an appropriate corporate officer.

-Model APA at Attachment A [§ 521(b)(2)(B)]
+Model APA at Attachment A

+[§ 521(b)(2)(B)]